 If you're really smart and plan well, you can also visit Yosemite on a Budget.

 The Best California Destination for Your Interests

-We've got as many personal interests as the Jelly Belly makers have flavors, so we've put together a bunch of collections of things to do in California to indulge them - and your interests, too.
+These collections of things to do in California can help you indulge your personal interest.
 Take a browse through the links below to find something that appeals to your sense of play.